By Lucy Song on | No Comments

-To make the clouds pop out even more against the sky, I use the Adjustment Brush/Mask to select, slightly darken, and define the area with increased Dehaze settings.
+To make the clouds pop out even more against the sky, I use the Adjustment Brush/Mask to select, slightly darken and define the area with increased Dehaze settings.

 I also modify Tint and Saturation to balance the color intensity resulting from an increase in the Dehaze setting.
 A good rule of thumb is to readjust saturation, vibrance, and coloring each time after using Dehaze.

 Make sure to turn on Show Selected Mask Overlay at the bottom of the screen to see which areas are being masked.
-The Erase function is useful for times I accidentally “overpaint.”
+The Erase function is helpful for times I accidentally “overpaint.”
 It will erase masked areas, such as (for demonstration purposes only) the pale blue spot in the top left.

-Alternatively, you may also use a gradient mask, or Graduated Filter:
+Alternatively, you may also use a gradient mask or Graduated Filter:

 One of the things I really enjoy about Lightroom is that it is a powerful tool that allows users to create similar effects using different methods.

 The rock columns still look dim in contrast to the sky, so I will now use the Adjustment Brush/Mask to select JUST THE MIDDLE AREA.